Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodations in Kathmandu, and on the path area unit are enclosed within the package price.
 You will be staying at 4-star or similar deluxe hotels in Kathmandu and twenty-one nights at the best available teahouse during the trek.

 Since the high Mt.
-Manaslu Trekking region was open for visitors, explorers, and adventurers in 1991, where very few trekkers were aware of this beautiful region.
-It is a raw and pristine country, where trekkers had to have their own camping equipment and food to carry.
-As there were no lodges or inns for travelers, at present the area getting more attention and popularity.
-Slowly villagers built lodges to cater to the requirement of trekkers' comfort.
-Most lodges en route to Dharapani villages are simple with basic facilities, but the rooms are clean with a large dining hall.
-As well as a warm and friendly environment serving meals as per the menu and season-wise.
+Manaslu Trekking region was open for visitors, explorers, and adventurers in 1991 when very few trekkers were aware of this beautiful region, it has been a raw and pristine country where trekkers had to have their own camping equipment and food to carry as there were no lodges or inns for travellers, at present, the area is getting more attention and popularity.

-Most rooms are on twin sharing basis with common bathrooms and toilets or washrooms, with a large dormitory where 5 to 10 people could share.
-A few places like Jagat, Namrung, Lo, and Sama-Gaon do have attached baths but on very limited.
-At the base of Larke-La Pass called Phedi as well as Dharmasala the lodge and guest-house of minimum facilities, serving simple beds and foods as well warm refreshments.
-Sometimes during peak times of trekking, the place can get crowded, and spend nights in the tents of a lodge.
+At the base of Larke-La Pass, called Phedi as well as Dharmasala, the lodge and guest-house of minimum facilities, serving simple beds and foods as well warm refreshments.
+Sometimes, during peak times of trekking, the place can get crowded, and spend nights in the tents of a lodge.

-Especially around main villages like Jagat, Lo, and Sama Gaon including at the end of the trek at Dharapani village.
-Most meals are served as per the menu from breakfast with muesli-oats for porridge, fresh oven-made bread served with jam, honey, or butter with eggs as per one choice, from boiled, omelet, scramble to poach, or sunny-side-up.
 Lunch served from Nepalese famous Dal / Bhat sets (boiled/steamed fine rice with lentil soup of variation, includes veg or meats if available with some hot/spicy sauce).
-Includes Fried / Boiled Noodle Soups veg or meats, as well as eggs, in a few lodges serves Continental, Mexican, Italian, Indian, Chinese to local Nepalese set meals.
+Includes Fried / Boiled Noodle Soups, veg or meats, as well as eggs; in a few lodges serves Continental, Mexican, Italian, Indian, Chinese to local Nepalese set meals.
 The menu includes snacks, like French Fries (fresh Potato chips), local Tibetan or normal bread, as well instant noodles.
-Dinner is always lavish one can order from the menu or set meals best for large groups, to save time and fuel energy.

 After dinner, a choice of desserts from fresh fruits was available, with some bakery products like cakes, pies, or hot custards.
-Followed by hot drinks of choice from tea-coffee-hot chocolate to hot lemon with honey.
+Followed by hot drinks of choice, from tea-coffee-hot chocolate to hot lemon with honey.

-Altitude Sickness & Acclimatization
+Altitude Sickness & Acclimatization Tips For Manaslu Tsum Valley Trek

 Altitude Sickness and acclimatization are the main major topics that all trekkers and adventurers have to encounter on high-altitude treks and adventures.
 Where all trekking involves high passes like on Manaslu with Larke-La at 5,106 m / 16,752 feet high.
-Very important to know when traveling to high Himalayan destinations.
+Very important to know when travelling to high Himalayan destinations.

-To avoid AMS, a rest day is very necessary at a certain height like around 2,800 m or above 3,000 m spending a few days to support acclimatization.
+Altitude Sickness or AMS (Acute Mountain Sickness), the symptoms can get to some trekkers from above 2,000 m to 3,000 m high; people with well acclimatized sometimes catch AMS above 3,000 m to 5,000 m high.
+To avoid AMS, a rest day is very necessary at a certain height, like around 2,800 m or above 3,000 m, spending a few days to support acclimatization.
 Enough rest and taking a short hike around, as well as drinking much fluid like water, a cup of black or green tea, or lemonade can overcome high altitude sickness or AMS.

 Where some can take protective measures using Diamox or Acetazolamide tablets which prevent and reduce symptoms of AMS and can lower headache in high altitude walks and climb.
 The common symptoms are mild headache, lack of appetite, feeling nausea, dehydration as well as lack of sound sleep.
-Critical and severe cases are when one gets the symptoms of HACE (High Altitude Cerebral Edema) which is water in the brain and HAPE (High Altitude Pulmonary Edema), a symptom with some water in the lungs.
+Critical and severe cases are when one gets the symptoms of HACE (High Altitude Cerebral Edema), which is water in the brain, and HAPE (High Altitude Pulmonary Edema), a symptom with some water in the lungs.

 Where the victim should be brought down to safe and secure places with a medical team or doctors to attend, the fastest means is emergency evacuation by any means of immediate and fast transportation where available.
 In Nepal Himalaya, the quickest emergency evacuation by Helicopter services is to bring the victims back to Kathmandu for further treatment.

-Drinking-Water on the Route of Manaslu Region
+Drinking-Water on the Route of Manaslu Tsum Valley Trek

 Safe drinking water is the most important part of daily life as well for trekking, safe drinking water is available at every lodge and restaurant on a trek to the Manaslu region.
 Three main types of safe drinking water available on the trek, which are fresh from the creek or spring, but one needs to have a good water filter, as Himalayan water contains heavy minerals like iron, magnesium, and bicarbonate.

 All trekkers and adventurers must purchase Travel as well as Medical Insurance for travel around Nepal Himalaya, including Mt.
 Manaslu higher region.
 It is very important and necessary to obtain travel and medical insurance for your own safety purposes and benefits.
-As you never know what circumstance lies ahead, can get very sick from diarrhea, altitude sickness /AMS (Acute Mountain Sickness), as well as sudden accidents in unavoidable situations.
+As you never know what circumstance lies ahead, you can get very sick from diarrhoea, altitude sickness /AMS (Acute Mountain Sickness), as well as sudden accidents in unavoidable situations.
 Where patients need to be evacuated immediately by any means of quick transport like Helicopter service is the fastest way to reach medical help.

 Where all your medical bills including the service of the Helicopter, will be reimbursed by your insurance company, depending upon the nature of the insurance policy.
 Another reason for travel insurance is just in case the trip can be obstructed by bad weather if the pass gets heavy snow.
-Where the trek needs to be re-routed to another destination or might get canceled, your travel insurance comes in handy in these types of situations.
+Where the trek needs to be re-routed to another destination or might get cancelled, your travel insurance comes in handy in these types of situations.

 Guided by an honest and reliable guide and staff, and can communicate easily to gather information about the trekking region.
-Our guide is well versed in various knowledge of the area, offering much information from flora/fauna, and culture.
-Including religion and villager’s history and background.
+Our guide is well versed in various knowledge of the area, offering much information from flora/fauna and culture, including religion and villager’s history and background.

 Whether in Kathmandu on tours or up in the mountains, where all clients on every trip of ours feel very secure to enjoy memorable Himalayan holidays with us.